Free Web space and hosting from freehomepage.com

 The Music

+I do 99% of my midi work with Noteworthy Composer and have been doing so since the mid '90s.
 If you wish to see the Noteworthy (.nwc) files you'll have to email me and I'll be happy to send them to you.
+Some works may appear rather sloppy as I never prepared printable version.

-2) - If your speakers crackle at times while these MIDIs are playing try adjusting your settings in "volume control".
+• If your speakers crackle at times while these MIDIs are playing try adjusting your settings in "volume control".
 Many of you will have a little speaker icon to access this at the bottom of your screen.
-Go to the column that says "synthesizer" and slide the volume down to abut 50% or 75%.
+Go to the column that says "synthesizer" or "MIDI" and slide the volume down to abut 50% or 75%.

-3) - With some pieces you may hear voices skip notes here and there.
+• With some pieces you may hear voices skip notes here and there.
 This is most likely because there are more than 16 or 32 voices playing at the same time and your sound card does not support this.
-I use the Creative Labs Audigy souncard with soundfonts.
-So far I haven't noticed any problems.
+Most newer souncards support 64 or 128+ note polyphony, so this has been less of a problem lately.

 Prey for The Wise (6:22)